Royal Family News

 Princes William, Harry will NOT walk side by side at Prince Philip’s funeral

-and will not walk side by side into the church on Saturday while they accompany their grandfather's coffin into the church ahead of Prince Philip's funeral, avoiding some uncomfortable moments between the brothers who have been at odds after Harry's decision to step down from royal duties last year.
+Prince William and Prince Harry will not walk side by side into the church on Saturday while they accompany their grandfather's coffin into the church ahead of Prince Philip's funeral, avoiding some uncomfortable moments between the brothers who have been at odds after Harry's decision to step down from royal duties last year.

 RELATED: Prince Philip's funeral will NOT reconcile William and Harry